GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

     Extracting the health facilities in our Area of Interest using the tool "Extract by Location".
     :::
     - As `Input Layer`, select the layer `PAK_Health_Facilities_complete`.
-    - The `Geometric predicate` should be set to `Intersect`
+    - The `Geometric predicate` should be set to `Intersect`.
     - Under `By comparing to the features from`, select the area of interest layer "__Flood_2024_AOI__".
     - Under `Extracted (location)`, click on the three dots and select `Save to Geopackage`.
     - Navigate to the `/Module_3_Exercise_5_Larkana_Flood/data/temp/`-folder.
     - Give the file the name __“Health_Facilities_Flood_2024_AOI”__ and click `Save`.
     - You will be prompted to enter a layer name.
-Give it the same name as the file and click `Ok`.
+Give it the same name as the file and click `OK`.
     - Click `Run`.
 The new layer will appear in your layers tab.